CollegeFootballNews.com 20th Anniversary Ranking College Football Playoff & BCS Era 20 National Champions: No. 11, 2012 Alabama

 Created as a sort of tie-breaker, the winning % is added to the total score.

 CFN 20th Anniversary lists compiled by Rich Cirminiello, Pete Fiutak, Phil Harrison & Russ Mitchell

-Photo Credit: LSU Athletic Department
+Photo Credit: Florida Athletic Department